AIAScience/mflux-ai-tutorials/hyperparameter-optimization/content.md

 ## Defining the model

 Hyperas requires us to define the model in a function.
 Notice that the input is simply the output from `get_data()`.
 The hyperparameters are defined inside the function, with the distributions they are to be drawn from.
-Aside from this, the network is build us usual in keras, and the logging to MFlux is also done in the familiar way.
-The final line returns a dict with loss (the value to be minimized by `hyperas.optim()`) and the actual model.
+Aside from this, the network is built us usual in keras, and the logging to MFlux.ai is also done in the familiar way.
+The final line returns a dict with loss (the value to be minimized by `hyperas.optim()`).
+Note that it is possible to also include the model in the returned dict, but that may introduce a risk of getting a memory leak, so we are not doing that here.

 ```python
 def model(X_train, Y_train, X_test, Y_test):
     from tensorflow import keras